Silverman Thompson Files Federal Lawsuit Against The St. Paul's School of Concord, NH

 Although the highest level of administrators knew about the predatory Senior Salute tradition and the appalling treatment of female students, the complaint alleges, the leadership and faculty did nothing to stop them — accepting this atmosphere as part of the school’s character and fearing backlash from influential parents if efforts were made to change.

 The complaint details compelling evidence of this awareness even at the top level of the school’s leadership, citing articles in the student newspaper about the Senior Salute and noting that the rector’s own wife was brazenly invited to participate in it.
 The lawsuit also describes unconscionable hazing of the victim by members of the St. Paul’s community after she reported the crime, and the school administration’s failure to protect her from such retaliation, bullying, and harassment — causing her to withdraw from the school.

 “St. Paul’s fostered a culture of misogyny and male privilege that deprived its female students of the safe and healthy educational environment they would expect from one of the nation’s premier private schools,” said lead counsel Steve Kelly of the Baltimore law firm Silverman Thompson.
 “Administrators ignored the health, safety and welfare of the children entrusted to their care, and turned their favorite motto on its head—rather than ‘freedom with responsibility,’ administrators held themselves and the students to the standard ‘freedom from responsibility.’”

-In addition to Mr. Kelly, Steven Silverman and Stephen Grygiel of Silverman Thompson represent the plaintiff and her family, who are proceeding under pseudonyms to prevent further retaliation and victimization by the St. Paul’s community.
+In addition to Mr. Kelly and Steven Silverman of Silverman Thompson represent the plaintiff and her family, who are proceeding under pseudonyms to prevent further retaliation and victimization by the St. Paul’s community.